Anthony Leigh

-Anthony Leigh (died 1692) was a celebrated English comic actor.
+Anthony Leigh (died 1692) was an English comic actor.

 Life

 He was from a Northamptonshire family, and was not closely related to the actor John Leigh (c.1689–1726?).
 He joined the Duke of York's company about 1672, and appeared in that year at the recently opened theatre in Dorset Garden, as the original Pacheco in The Reformation (1673), a comedy ascribed by Gerard Langbaine to one Arrowsmith, a Cambridge M.A. graduate.
 At Dorset Garden, Leigh played many original parts.
 After the merger of the duke's company with the king's in 1682, Leigh did not immediately go to the Theatre Royal.
 He was in 1683, however, at that theatre the original Bartoline in John Crowne's City Politics, and played Bessus in a revival of A King and No King.
 Here he remained until his death, creating many characters.
 Leigh died of fever in December 1692, in the same season as James Nokes, and these deaths, combined with the murder of William Mountfort, greatly weakened the company.